 It’s important to mention, that our team is fully-responsible for choosing the technologies to work with.
 Only the Python language was formerly set by the client.

-Besides learning a lot of new technologies (for example, data analysis AWS cloud-stack), the advantage of this project for Szymon is that all the team works in one place - our Krakow office.
+Besides learning a lot of new technologies (for example, data analysis AWS cloud-stack), the advantage of this project for Szymon (one of the Python developers) is that all the team works in one place - our Krakow office.
 Working remotely on the previous project was more complicated for him.
 Also, he finds it convenient that the biggest part of the communication process is taken by the team lead, which allows the team to concentrate more on the development process.
 In situations where some questions or issues emerge, any team member is free to contact the client directly via Slack or call.

 How is it for you working for Amsterdam Standard?